mapsacosta/EAFJupyter/docs/01_fermi_gen.rst

    | .. centered:: uboone.opensciencegrid.org           | .. centered:: --                           |
    +----------------------------------------------------+--------------------------------------------+

+.. include:: notebook-structure-footer.rst

-For more detailed information regarding packages, check out the diagram in :ref:`EAF Structure and Packages<diagram>`.
+..
+For more detailed information regarding packages, see the diagram in :ref:`EAF Structure and Packages<diagram>`.
 To look at only Fermi Generic SL7 images, toggle the "Background" and "Fife/Neutrinos" layers in the interactive diagram.